yang052513/budget/README.md

 - Dark mode based on user preference
 - Reset option to restart all your journey
 - Dynamic nav bar and percentage number to notify users their current budget
+- Add the duration for your budget tracking

 ## Team Member: